aws-samples/aws-cdk-managed-elkk/README.md

 When Client is set to True an Amazon EC2 instance is deployed to interact with the Amazon MSK Cluster.
 It can take up to 30 minutes for the Amazon MSK cluster and client EC2 instance to be deployed.

+If they keypair named in cdk.json is not found, the stack will skip the instance creation.

 ![ELKK Kafka - 2](/img/elkk_kafka_idx_2.png)

 Wait until 2/2 checks are completed on the Kafka client EC2 instance to ensure that the userdata scripts have fully run.